Pelicans acquire McCollum in 7-player trade with Blazers

 The 30-year-old McCollum is averaging 20.5 points, 4.5 assists and 4.3 rebounds this season.

-He gives the Pelicans a needed outside shooting threat at a time when New Orleans appears to be on the upswing under first-year coach Willie Green — despite playing this season without star forward Zion Williamson.
-After starting 1-12, the Pelicans (21-32) entered Tuesday’s games on the heels of a three-game road winning streak and occupying the final play-in spot in the Western Conference.
+He gives the Pelicans a needed outside shooting threat and overall reliable scorer at a time when New Orleans appears to be on the upswing — despite playing this season without star forward Zion Williamson.
+After starting 1-12, the Pelicans (22-32) have climbed into the final play-in spot in the Western Conference with the help of their current four-game winning streak.

 Williamson, incidentally, has been in Oregon trying to rehabilitate from offseason surgery to repair his fractured right foot.
 It is unclear if he will be ready to return this season.